Antonio447-cloud/front-end-development/Page Reviews/README.md

-## Above you will find the source code for the page reviews section of a website.
+## Above you will find the source code of the page reviews of a website.

-- Output of the website:
+- Output of the page reviews:

 ![output](./output.png)